gobstones/gobstones-guidelines/sections/technologies/technologies.md

 <!--- ---------- --->
 <!---   Rollup   --->
 <!--- ---------- --->
-As a means to bundle and compile code from the project modules, we use `rollup.js` which is designed for modern JavaScript development applications, focusing on creating efficient and optimized bundles for the web.
+As a means to bundle and compile code from the project modules, we rely on `rollup.js`.
+This tool is designed for modern JavaScript development applications, focusing on creating efficient and optimized bundles for the web.
 <details>
 <summary>Expand to view more about <b>rollup.js</b></summary>